ElectronicCats/inteligent_machines/README.md

 </a>

 Electronic Cats invests time and resources providing this open source design, please support Electronic Cats and open-source hardware by purchasing products from Electronic Cats!

 ## Add new Class

 To add a new Class in the landing page, need add the card information in `src\consts\courses\CardList.js` & mede match the Id of card and the exported data from `src\consts\courses\index.js` the follow the current structure for data.

+## Contact form

+To use contact form need set up your [EmailJS](https://www.emailjs.com/) count & updete `.env` file in the root of this project. can update for any other emailer.

+### Envars

+All the envars used in this project need to be seted into repository secrets. and applyed into the `.gihub/workflows/cd` pipeline to applyed on the process

 ## License

 GPL-3.0 License